Pottery Clay Dust – How to Minimize it

 Important Update

 Recently, the team at Consumer Notice reached out to us.
-They’ve compiled thorough and informative guides on two topics we care about: Silica Dust, a common component of our beloved clay, and Silicosis-Silicosis, an occupational lung disease that occurs after inhaling crystalline silica particles.
+They’ve compiled thorough and informative guides on two topics we care about: Silica Dust, a common component of our beloved clay, and Silicosis, an occupational lung disease caused by inhaling crystalline silica particles.

 As crafters, understanding our environment and the materials we interact with is essential.